aisgbnok/provisioning/README.md

 ## Provisioning Alignment

-_Provisioning Alignment_ is the name give to the currently underway codebase cleanup.
+_Provisioning Alignment_ is the name given to the currently underway repository, codebase, and package cleanup.
 The goal:

 - Align the packages' version numbers, structure, etc.
 - Provide improved repository documentation and roadmaps, like this. 😁
 - Include more detailed software descriptions.
-(What software each package includes?
+(What software does each package includes?
 What version?)
 - Hopefully add helpful custom automation.
 (GitHub Actions 🚀)

 ## Setup